Annual Cost Of A Dog

 - Anesthetic complications for being less heat tolerant

-Check to be sure you’re feeding your dog the right amount of food
+Check to be sure you’re feeding your dog the right amount of food, and consult your vet about a weight management plan if you think your pup needs help.

-Costs: The cost to treat diabetes is over $900 per year and the average cost to treat orthopedic problems like arthritis and cruciate ligament tears (caused by the strain of an overweight frame that weakens joints, can cost about $2,000), according to the New York Times.
+Costs: The cost to treat diabetes is over $900 per year and the average cost to treat orthopedic problems like arthritis and cruciate ligament tears (caused by the strain of an overweight frame that weakens joints, can cost about $2,000).

 Whether you need to pay extra for a hotel that accommodates dogs or need to search for a caregiver on Rover.com, you’ll need to splurge a little bit on dogs when you travel.
 Check into size restrictions on pets at certain locations — you might not be able to take your mastiff to a specific hotel.